shehzadahmedqureshi/portfolio/README.md

 ## Web Development Projects:

-I have completed more than 100 web development pojects including both front-end and back-end.
+I have developed more than 100 web development pojects including both front-end and back-end.
 Some of those are mentioned here.

 **Note:** Some of these web projects are linking to archive version of the website (My Work) because client recently changed the website and that recent work in not mine.